-A/Prof Shantha obtained her basic medical degrees (MBBS) from Madras University, India in 1971, and completed her postgraduate training in ophthalmology at the renowned All India Institute of Medical Sciences (AIIMS) in New Delhi, India.
-She obtained her Fellowship in Ophthalmology (FRCS) from the Royal College of Surgeons, Edinburgh in 1979.
-She did additional short fellowships in Ophthalmic Plastic and Reconstructive Surgery at Sydney Eye Hospital, Australia, and University of Cincinnati Hospitals in Ohio, United States.
+A/Prof Shantha obtained her basic medical degree (MBBS) from Madras University, India in 1971, and completed her postgraduate training in ophthalmology at the renowned All India Institute of Medical Sciences (AIIMS) in New Delhi, India.
+She obtained her Fellowship in Ophthalmology (FRCS) from the Royal College of Surgeons of Edinburgh in 1979.
+She did additional short fellowships in Ophthalmic Plastic and Reconstructive Surgery at Sydney Eye Hospital, Australia and University of Cincinnati Hospital in Ohio, United States.

-A/Prof Shantha has over 30 years of practice in comprehensive ophthalmology and subspecialises in Ophthalmic Plastic and Reconstructive Surgery.
+A/Prof Shantha has over 30 years of practice in comprehensive ophthalmology and a subspecialty in Ophthalmic Plastic and Reconstructive Surgery.
 She has vast experience in managing patients with a wide variety of eyelid, lacrimal and orbital pathologies and injuries.
-She is also proficient in cosmetic surgeries for sagging eyebrows, and baggy upper and lower eyelids.
+She is also proficient in cosmetic surgeries for sagging eyebrows and baggy upper and lower eyelids.

 A/Prof Shantha has published several articles in notable peer-reviewed international journals.
 She has produced a landmark study on tear outflow physiology.
 Active in research, A/Prof Shantha has ongoing research interests in thyroid eye disease, trauma reconstruction and the Asian perspective in eyelid and lacrimal diseases.
 She has reviewed several articles for international ophthalmology journals.